Skip to Content

 animals in the philippines: deer

-The Philippine deer is endemic to the Philippines, occurring in Luzon, Polillo, Catanduanes, Mindoro, Samar, and Leyte islands.
-It is possibly extinct in Biliran, Bohol, and Marinduque.
-It has also been declared extinct in Dinagat and Siargao Islands.
+The Philippine deer, a species native to the Philippines, is found on several islands including Luzon, Polillo, Catanduanes, Mindoro, Samar, and Leyte.
+There are concerns about its extinction on Biliran, Bohol, and Marinduque.
+Additionally, it has been officially declared extinct on Dinagat and Siargao Islands.

 #6 Binturong/ Bearcat